SAP-samples/cloud-sample-node-chat/README.md

 # NodeJS Chat Application

 ## Description:
 This is a simple chat application that is built on NodeJS.
 It uses socket.io library which enables real-time, event-based communication.
 It shows how socket.io rooms can be used to create different chat rooms.
-It also shows how to save the user details, chats into a postgreSQL service available on Cloud Foundry
+It also shows how to save the user details, chats into a postgreSQL service available on Cloud Foundry.
 This application can be run locally as well as on Cloud Foundry landscape.

 Features: